 Abstract-In order to meet their stringent dependability requirements, most modern communication networks support fastrecovery mechanisms in the data plane.
 While reactions to failures in the data plane can be significantly faster compared to control plane mechanisms, implementing fast recovery in the data plane is challenging, and has recently received much attention in the literature.
-This tutorial presents a systematic overview of packet-based fast-recovery mechanisms in the data plane, focusing on concepts but structured around different networking technologies, from traditional link-laver and IPbased mechanisms, over BGP and MPLS to emerging softwaredefined networks and programmable dataplanes.
+This survey presents a systematic, tutoriallike overview of packet-based fast-recovery mechanisms in the data plane, focusing on concepts but structured around different networking technologies, from traditional link-layer and IPbased mechanisms, over BGP and MPLS to emerging softwaredefined networks and programmable data planes.
 We examine the evolution of fast-recovery standards and mechanisms over time, and identify and discuss the fundamental principles and algorithms underlying different mechanisms.
-We then present a taxonomy of the state-of-the-art and compile open research questions.
+We then present a taxonomy of the state of the art and compile open research questions.